-2. Purpose of the windowWhen choosing the style of the window you want to install, consider how you plan to use it.
-Some windows provide fresh air, and you constantly open and close them, while others are there to create a beautiful view of the outside.
+2. Purpose of the windowWhen choosing your window style, consider how you plan to use it.
+Some windows provide fresh air, because you constantly open and close them.
+Others create a beautiful view of the outside.

-Single hung: only the lower sash of this window opens.
+Single hung windows only have the lower sash that opens.
 These are the cheapest windows, but they don't provide the best view, and are hard to clean.
-They are also typically installed on the first floor of the house, and second floor installation is not safe for babies and children (they can fall out).
+They are also typically installed on the first floor of the house.
+Second floor installation is not safe for babies and children - they can fall out.

-Sliding: these are primarily used for deck or patios.
-Sliding windows are not a popular choice in other locations because the sashes obstruct the view, and the sliding mechanism is difficult to keep clean.
+Sliding window is primarily used for a deck or a patio.
+It is not a popular choice in other locations because the sashes obstruct the view.
+Moreover, the sliding mechanism is difficult to keep clean.

-Fixed or picture: provide a beautiful view and extra light.
-These windows are available in a variety of sizes and shapes, such as oval, square, octagon and rectangle.
-They don't open, so their primary function is decorative.
+Fixed or picture window provides a beautiful view and extra light.
+This type of window is available in a variety of sizes and shapes, such as oval, square, octagon and rectangle.
+It does not open, so its primary function is decorative.
 Large picture windows can cost well over $1,000.

 3. How long do you plan to live in your house?Replacing many windows can cost thousands of dollars, especially when installing higher quality products.
 Before spending so much money, consider whether you intend to stay in this house or condo for many years.
-If you do, then its best to invest in good quality windows by brands like Pella or Jeld-Wen.
+If you do, then its best to invest in good quality windows by best brands like Milgard, Simonton, and Jeld-Wen.
 On the contrary, if you plan to move in the next 3-5 years, it may not be financially wise to install expensive windows.